WPChill/strong-testimonials/readme.txt

 == Screenshots ==

+1. The default View settings and the default template.
+2. Another View and the Simple template.
-1. The form with the default fields.
+3. The form with default fields.
-2. An example of custom fields on the form.
-3. A [strong] shortcode example.
+4. A `[strong]` shortcode example.
-4. The widget with a character limit.
-5. The widget settings.
+5. The testimonial admin list.
-6. The testimonials admin list.
+6. The testimonial form settings.
-7. Settings > General.
-8. Settings > Form.
+7. The View editor.
-9. The custom fields editor.
+8. the custom fields editor.
-10. The shortcode guide.
+9. Template files and template functions.

 == Changelog ==